Performance Of Ghanaian Players Abroad Wrap Up

 SERBIA

-Trio Rashid Sumaila, Ibrahim Tanko and Richmond Boakye Yiadom was left out of Res Star Belgrade squad for their 2-1 win over Mladost.
+Trio Rashid Sumaila, Ibrahim Tanko and Richmond Boakye Yiadom were left out of Red Star Belgrade squad for their 2-1 win over Mladost.

+Samuel Owusu enjoyed 90 minutes for Cukaricki in their 1-1 draw with Napredak.

+Samuel Afum returned from injury to warm the bench for Sp.
+Subotica in their 1-0 home defeat against Vojvodina.

 SCOTLAND